By Arden Moore, Pet Health and Safety Coach

 - Bath towels and laundry baskets.
 If you need to take an injured but angry cat to the veterinarian, you can wrap him in a thick bath towel and place him in the top side of a pet carrier (far easier than trying to coax him into the front door of the carrier).
 If you don’t have a pet carrier handy, you can place a rectangular or circular empty laundry basket over the cat.
 Slide a thin board or thick cardboard underneath, gently turn over the laundry basket and you have created a Mutt-gyver cat carrier.

 Do you have a Mutt-gyver tip?
 Please share!
 The main tip is to remain calm during a pet emergency.
 Focus on the present moment and pay attention to your surroundings as you are the most important being to keep safe.
 Enrolling in a pet first aid/CPR class is one of the best ways to truly be a health ally for your pets and those under your care.

 Arden Moore is the Pet Health and Safety Coach.
 She is the founder of Pet First Aid 4U, the creator of the instructors’ program for Pro Pet Hero, the host of the award-winning Oh Behave Show on Pet Life Radio, and the author of 26 dog and cat books.
 She happily shares her Dallas home with dogs Kona, Bujeau, and Cleo, and cats Casey and Mikey.
 Learn more at http://ardenmoore.com/.

-..AND Arden will also be a speaker at the Sixth Annual IBPSA Pet Care Services Educational Conference & Trade Show!
+..AND Arden presented at the Sixth Annual IBPSA Pet Care Services Educational Conference & Trade Show!
+Ready to go to the 2022 FLOW Conference?
 Get the details at petcareconference.com.